Dassoo/PyCrop/README.md

 ## Installation

 NOTE: There are 2 different versions of the app, according to your operating system (Linux/Windows).
-Both are still work in progress, especially the latter one.
+Both are still work in progress, especially the latter one (color profile and whitebalance are WIP on Windows).

 Clone the project